 The Three Steps to a Valid OTE

 Step 1 — Establish context first.
-Three things must be true before the Fibonacci is drawn: (1) daily bias is established; (2) a liquidity pool has been swept — the manipulation phase is done; (3) a displacement with a clear MSS has followed.
+Three things must be true before the Fibonacci is drawn: (1) ICT Daily Bias is established; (2) a liquidity pool has been swept — the manipulation phase is done; (3) a displacement with a clear MSS has followed.
 Only then does the OTE exist.

 Step 2 — Apply Fibonacci on the 5-minute chart.
 Anchor from sweep wick extreme to displacement peak.
 Verify that the 62–79% zone overlaps with or sits near the FVG left by the displacement.
 If OTE zone and FVG overlap — maximum confluence.